project-ncl/keycloak-custom-listener/README.md

 1. Transfer the `target/keycloak-custom-listener.jar` to the `deployments` folder of your EAP server
-2. From the admin console, select your realm, then click on the 'Events' tab and add 'keycloak-custom-listenere' as a listener.
+2. From the admin console, select your realm, then click on the 'Events' tab and add 'keycloak-custom-listener' as a listener.
 Then click 'Save'

+# Logging format
+The events we are interested are of type:
+- Login, Logout, errors
+- admin events

+For login, logout, and errors, the log will have string 'pncType=LOGIN\_LOGOUT' and 'pncType=LOGIN\_LOGOUT\_ERROR'.
+For admin events, the log will have string 'pncType=ADMIN\_EVENT'.

+This should help run specific queries on your logs for these events.

 # Acknowledgements
 This codebase is *heavily* inspired from